 Outline applique pieces on each layer with a blanket stitch in contrasting thread before moving on to the next layer.

 Take the cuff and press the two long edges in 1/2″ to the right side.
 Unfold, then fold right sides together matching the short edges.
 Stitch across the short edge.
 Refold raw edges on pressing lines.
-Take the cuff tube and unroll the top part over the bottom part, so that the folded edges are matched and you have a tube with right side of fabric showing on both the inside and outside of tube.
+Take the cuff tube and roll the top part over the bottom part, so that the folded edges are matched and you have a tube with right side of fabric showing on both the inside and outside of tube.
 (Think of this last part as doing the same thing you would do to cuff your socks – you’re folding the cuff in half but keeping it as a tube.)

 With the stocking right side out, cover the top edge with your cuff tube.
 Stitch around the bottom of the cuff tube to secure the cuff to the stocking and enclose raw edges.